rkulla/imgv/README.markdown

 The operating system doesn't matter as long as you have the above requirements.
 It should work on Linux, Mac OS X, Windows, etc.

+## Features
+**Supported Files:** JPEG, GIF, PNG, TIFF, BMP, PCX, TGA, PPM, PNM, PBM, PGM, XPM, XCF, LBM, IFF, MPEG

+**Movies Support:** View MPEG movies

+**Costumization:** Edit "imgv.conf" to configure IMGV's interface and abilities to your desires.

+**Command Line:** Ability to load image files from the command line.

+**Histogram Support:** View an image histogram in color.

+**Fullscreen Support:** View images in fullscreen mode.

+**Play Lists:** Have collections of images.
+Files can be in any directory or drive on your system or even on the Web.

+**Slideshows:** Create different types of slideshows.

+**Hand Tool:** Drag images to move them around the screen

+**Persistent Zoom:** Lock the zoom amount so that all images are auto-zoomed to that amount<

+**Shuffle:** Dynamically randomizes the images, even across multiple directories.

+**Search Filters:** Search for or filter out certain images.

+**Typical Features:** Zoom-in/out.
+Rotate.
+Flip vertically/horizontally, etc.

+**Multi-view:** You can view four images at a time (and even slideshow in this mode)

+**Exif Support:** On-the-fly viewing of Exif information (meta-data from images that came from digital cameras, scanners, etc) and detailed Exif viewing are available.

+**Transitional Effects:** Effects currently include "fade in" and "melt".
+Ability to set multiple effects to run at the same time.

+**External Editor Support:** Launch images into an external editor such as Adobe Photoshop for editing.

+**Wallpaper Setting:** - Easily set your desktop wallpaper.

+**Thumbnail Support:** View screenfulls of thumbnails and adjust their sizes.

+**Extract Images from web pages:** View individual images from Web URL's or extract all images from a Web page.
+You can then manipulate the images and even download them.

+**Multi-Directory Loading:** You can tag multiple directories to load all of their images at the same time.

+**Subdirectory Loading:** Optionally load sub-directories too.

+**Image Closing:** Remove an image from your current session without deleting it.

+**Image Hiding:** Hides displayed images by blanking the window until a keypress or mouse-click.
+You can also password protect this feature.

+**Image Details:** Shows an entire screen full of information about the image.

+**ScreenSaver Disabling:** IMGV temporarily disables your screensaver when watching movies or viewing slideshows.

 ## Installing from Source

 The easiest way to install imgv from source is to just run: